 Southend Adult Community College is the home of learning in Southend, providing accessible opportunities in education and training for young people and adults in the borough since 1994.

 We provide Community Learning Courses.
 This means studying part-time to learn a new skill, improve your wellbeing and explore new ideas and activities.
 We also offer Community Outreach provision and Family Learning in the college as well as in the local community.

 You can enrol on accredited courses in English, maths and ICT.
 We also offer employability courses, vocational qualifications, ESOL courses and industry specific training for adults.
-For young people (16+) we offer Apprenticeships and full-time Vocational programmes.
+For young people (16+) we offer full-time Vocational programmes.
 In addition, we provide employee training and assessment on the employer’s premises.

 We have three activity centres: our main Southchurch Centre, an adult centre at Belfairs Academy in Leigh and a specialist centre for young adults with complex and profound learning difficulties and disabilities at our Westcliff Centre.

 We are an Ofsted Good Provider.

 At our last Ofsted inspection SACC was judged as a good college, we have been consistently a Good provider for ten years.
 Key findings are: